Ružica Church: Modern church

 The reconstruction was headed by the new board for the reconstruction and heftily helped by the Ministry of war.
 The Military Technical Institute in Kragujevac cast two large polyeleos chandeliers, three large candelabra and the relief-type icons made of metal.
 They were all made of melted military materials: rifle and pistol bullets, shell cases and sabres.
 They are unique among the church equipment because of this and enhanced the military allegiance of the object.

 During the 1925 reconstruction, two statues were sculptured.
 One represents the lancer from the period of Emperor Dušan, while the other one is of an infantry soldier from the Balkan Wars period.
 The statues are placed on the sides of the main entrance.
-The white, memorial plaque was placed above the statue of medieval night.
+The white, memorial plaque was placed above the statue of the medieval knight.
 Krasnov especially designed the side portal where these statues are placed, so as the bronze icon of the Mother of God.
 The two sculptures were also made of remaining war materials.
 Six icons were brought from the Serbian military camp in Nador, Morocco, but only two are preserved today.
 The iconostasis was carved by Kosta Todorović, and the icons were painted by Rafailo Momčilović.
 The walls were covered in paintings by Andrej Bicenko, another Russian émigré artist, who finished his work in 1938.

 In 1926, the unexploded grenade above the church was deactivated and removed.
 Newspapers reported about the event on daily basis, and when the grenade was taken out, it was publicly announced that the fortress is safe for the visitors.
 The grenade is today exhibited in the Military Museum, on the top of the fortress.
 Also, works on the complex continued after 1925, when the waterworks pipes were conducted and the altar gate was placed.
 Works were finished by 1937, when the Chapel of Saint Petka, the porch and the clergy house were completed.
 They were all designed by the architect Momir Korunović.
 Still, many believe that the chapel is older than the church.
 Small niche, which surrounded the walled spring before the proper chapel was finished, used to be called Zemun's Chapel, though the reason for this name is not known.